The NHS belongs to the people.

 “We are often told [on the Scheme] that we are the future leaders of the NHS and can only really uphold this statement if there is diversity between us.
 Working in a diverse environment makes us compassionate, inclusive, creative and collaborative human beings, which in turn breeds great leaders who deliver better health outcomes.”
 Vida

-The Trainee Engagement Steering Group (TESG) is made of representatives from each of the Scheme cohorts.
-Their role is to help inform and shape the continuing strategic and operational development of the scheme for existing and new trainees, along with the wider NHS.
-Facilitated and led by trainees, the group act as an interface between all trainees on the scheme and the NHS Leadership Academy – providing a meaningful trainee voice that directly impacts how the scheme continues to support future health and social care leaders.
-The NHS Leadership Academy is committed to having a meaningful, diverse and inclusive trainee voice and TESG is a cornerstone in ensuring that voice is heard, listened to and actioned from.
+The Trainee Voice Council (TVC) includes representatives from each of the Scheme cohorts.
+Their role is to help inform and shape the continuing strategic and operational development of the Scheme for existing and new trainees, along with the wider NHS.
+Facilitated and led by trainees, the group act as an interface between all trainees on the scheme and the NHS Graduate Management Training Scheme – providing a meaningful trainee voice that directly impacts how the Scheme continues to support future health and social care leaders.
+The Scheme is committed to having a meaningful, diverse and inclusive trainee voice and the TVC is a cornerstone in ensuring that voice is heard, listened to and actioned from.